Reading time: 11 min.

 Table of Contents

-There are two main theories behind the suggestion that male masturbation causes hair loss:
+There are two main theories behind the myth that male masturbation causes hair loss:

-1. Semen contains high levels of protein and therefore masturbation lowers protein levels.
-The rational behind this myth is that when a man ejaculates, he removes protein the body needs to fulfil other functions, including hair growth.
+2. Semen contains high levels of protein.
+When a man ejaculates through masturbation, he removes protein the body needs to fulfil other functions, such as hair growth.

 While there is some fact within these theories, it’s not possible that masturbation actually causes hair loss.
 Here’s why.